 - Take note of ‘hot topic’ and energetic conversations

 - Take note of any opportunities to make progress on inter-team problem-solving

-The recorder/ listener will report out what was noted.
+The recorder/ listener will report what was noted.

 Following the team discussions, the teams sit together in a large circle.

-The recorder/ listener (the person who sat and took notes from the team that was not theirs) are asked to sit inside the circle.
-The team members on the outside circle are invited to be quiet, while a conversation happens, and to take note of:
+The recorder/ listener (the person who sat and took notes from the team that was not theirs) is asked to sit inside the circle.
+The team members on the outside circle are invited to be quiet while a conversation happens and to take note of the following: